 Christopher Takemoto-Gentile, J.D., Director of Operations, joined the Association in the summer of 2018 as a student volunteer and recently graduated from the University of Pittsburgh School of law.
 Christopher hosted the first Pitt Law Cannabis Symposium and has volunteered for several external speaker programs.
 He maintains the website structure and educational programs for many of the Association’s pages.

 INCBA committees are the hallmark of our membership involvement.
 It is through our committees that we engage the legal community with the bar association, and achieve many of our most important functions.
 Committees are filled on a rolling basis, please take a look below at which committees we are currently looking to fill.
 Please do so at this link: INCBA Committee Application 2019

-The legal education committee plans legal educational events throughout the year and creates our webinar schedule.
+The CLE Committee plans the INCBA educational panels, lays out the substantive focus of all of legal educational events throughout the year, and creates our webinar schedule.
 The committee’s role is broad, and the members play an integral role in developing our CLE content.
-The committee selects speakers, helps pick the events in which NCBA will participate as an educational partner, arranges the content and speakers for webcasts and webinars, and helps coordinate CLE credits with local representatives.
+The committee selects speakers, helps pick the events in which INCBA will participate as an educational partner, arranges the content and speakers for webcasts and webinars, and helps coordinate CLE credits with local representatives.

 Fumus Iuris (Journal) Committee